Single Cell Analysis Program Highlights

 Multicellular organisms are comprised of various different types of cells that are categorized based on their function and phenotypic expression.
 These cells, however, may not be identical at the molecular level and can be more heterogeneous in terms of their mRNA composition and proteins.
 Most of the knowledge about variability in genes has come from studies involving unicellular organisms, but it is unknown whether the processes that control variability in gene expression in these single-celled organisms can translate to the cells of the multicellular organisms.
 The environment in which cells exist can be diverse and have an effect on the gene expression.
 It is therefore of great biological importance to explore the RNA profiles of cells while the cell is in its natural environment.
 RNA sequencing allows for the exploration of a single cell’s pool of mRNA, however, the profiling of the set of RNA molecules within a cell (transcriptome) while the cell is within its microenvironment is dependent upon methods that are noninvasive and precise.
 Dr. Eberwine and others at the Penn Genome Frontiers Institute have developed a tag which upon photoactivation enables the mRNA capture from single cells in live tissue.
 Using this transcriptome in vivo analysis (TIVA) tag combined with traditional RNA sequencing, they have been able to analyze the variance in transcriptome among single neurons in culture as well as mouse and human tissue in its natural state (uninterrupted).

-A group of scientists at Harvard Medical School described a method of sequencing, using fluorescence, without disturbing neighboring cells (in situ), termed FISSEQ, in a 2003 publication (1).
+A group of scientists at Harvard Medical School previously described a method of sequencing, using fluorescence, without disturbing neighboring cells (in situ), termed FISSEQ, in 2003.
 This technique allows for the sequencing of libraries fixed in gel or on a glass slide and produces 8bp of sequence.
 This method, just like other methods, are limited to a handful of genes per specimen, making it costly and time-intensive to localize all the RNA molecules (transcriptome) within any given cell, let alone an entire specimen.
 In a 2014 publication, they describe a new and improved version of FISSEQ that is capable of sequencing the RNA transcriptome.
 In this study, they examined the RNA expression and localization in human cells (fibroblasts) that synthesize the extracellular matrix and collagen of tissues and determined it to be compatible the examination of tissues sections and even an entire embryo.
 They were also able to demonstrate imaging and analytic capabilities of this technique across multiple types of specimens.
 In the future, they expect to further improve this technique by increasing read length of sequences, coverage, and library preparation, which might lead to more refined identification of diseased tissues in clinical medicine.

 Massively Parallel Polymerase Cloning and Genome Sequencing of Single Cells Using Nanoliter Microwells